 “I oversee the food and drink publishing at Chronicle Books in San Francisco.”
 I didn’t get it.
 I thought I was being pranked.
 My memory heaved me back to a few months prior.
 I sat alone on the outskirts of Riverside Park, umbrella in hand, where I

 I shuddered, and my mind transported me back to New Jersey; I was caught off-guard by that email.
 I scooped up my laptop and barreled into my Mom’s bedroom.
 “Mom, I need you to read this out loud.”
 The harsh smell of nail polish waved past my nose.
-She’d just painted her fingernails a vibrant strawberry red, “Hand those to me, please.”
+She’d just painted her fingernails a vibrant strawberry red (it inspired this strawberry pavlova), “Hand those to me, please.”
 She signaled for her glasses, and carefully slid them onto her face using the pads of her fingers.

 I placed the computer on her lap, and pointed at where to read, “I oversee the food and drink publishing at Chronicle Books . . .
 I’m sure you’re plenty busy, but if you want to chat about book ideas give me a shout.”